 These plural sealings appear to have been for eternity-only, meaning a sealing only for the next life with no marriage (or sexual relations) on earth.

-The second apparent dynamic driving these eternity-only sealings could be Joseph Smith’s deep love for Emma, his legal wife.
-Historian Lawrence Foster summarized: “The introduction of polygamy was complicated by the deep affection that Emma and Joseph had for each other, a bond which is unmistakably revealed in their personal letters.
+Non-Latter-day Saint Historian Lawrence Foster noted: “The introduction of polygamy was complicated by the deep affection that Emma and Joseph had for each other, a bond which is unmistakably revealed in their personal letters.
 Emma was jealously devoted to Joseph.
 He, in turn, showed great love for her.
 The deep attachment between them must have made the introduction of plural marriage particularly painful.”11

 Even though he had secretly been sealed to over a dozen women by August 16, 1842, Joseph Smith then reflected in his journal upon his love for Emma: